hunterdyar/Pinch/README.md

 |, + and ~ are stack operators.
 They do something to whatever is currently on the top of the stack.

+- \+ (append) adds it's argument as a child to the one on the stack.
+Usually it's adding an item to a group.
 - | (pipe) is a transformation, it changes some attribute of the object on the top of the stack.
-Usually it sets an attribute of an SVG Element.
-- \+ (append) adds it's argument as a child to the one on the stack. e.g.: ```<topofstack><append></append></topofstack>.```
 - ~ (tilde) is a conversion.
 It alters (type casting/converting) the type on the stack, or otherwise significantly changes the object on the stack.

-If you don't include an operator, but there is an object, it will append by default.
+If you don't include an operator, but you're on the root of the stack (the base canvas) it will append for convenience.
 But the '+' symbol is recommended anyway for clarity.

 ### Flow Operations
 [{] [identifier] [space-seperated parameters] [newline] [list of statements] [}]